Skip to main content

 Mic Explosion — Video Frame Analysis

-Independent video analysts, including Jon Bray (@jonaaronbray), argue that Charlie Kirk was not killed by the alleged .30-06 rifle shot fired by Tyler Robinson but instead by an explosive event originating from the RØDE Wireless PRO lavalier microphone transmitter clipped to Kirk's shirt.
-Their analysis is based on frame-by-frame review of multiple synchronized camera angles from the September 10, 2025 event at Utah Valley University.
+Independent video analysts, including Jon Bray (@jonaaronbray), argue that Charlie Kirk was not killed by the alleged .30-06 rifle shot attributed to Tyler Robinson but by an explosive event originating from the RØDE Wireless PRO transmitter clipped to Kirk's shirt.
+Their analysis uses frame-by-frame review of multiple camera angles; Canon XA55 audio independently reports a stage detonation separate from a distant muzzle blast.
+Compare Mic vs Pendant for the competing crucifix theory.

 The Key Camera Angles